great-expectations/great_expectations/docs/source/result_format.rst

     {
         "success" : Boolean,
         "result_obj" : {
-            "true_value" : The aggregate statistic computed for the column }
+            "observed_value" : The aggregate statistic computed for the column }
     }

 For example:

 .. code-block:: bash